Helen-Shelton/Helen-Shelton/README.md

 - 👋 Hi, I’m @Helen-Shelton
-- 👀 I’m interested in game, web and android development!
+- 👀 I’m interested in web development!
-- 🌱 I’m currently learning Python, HTML, CSS and Javascript
+- 🌱 I’m currently learning Python, Javascript, React
 - 💞️ I’m looking to collaborate on just about anything.
 Only way to know you like something is to try it!
 - 📫 How to reach me: sheltohm@mcmaster.ca